Infectious DiseasesSexually Transmitted Diseases - STDs

 2. How do you contract an STD?

 Transmission is one of the most popular STD questions.
 STDs are most commonly spread through sexual contact, including vaginal, anal, and oral sex.
-They can also be spread through contact with infected blood or bodily fluids, and from mother to child during pregnancy, childbirth, or breastfeeding.
+They can also be spread through contact with infected blood or bodily fluids, and from mother to child or breastfeeding.

-The symptoms of an STD vary depending on the specific infection but can include genital discharge, painful urination, genital sores, rashes, fever, and flu-like symptoms.
+The symptoms of an STD vary depending on the specific infection.
+They include genital discharge, painful urination, genital sores, rashes, fever, and flu-like symptoms.

 4. Can you have an STD without symptoms?

-Yes, many people with STDs have no symptoms at all, which is why it is important to get tested regularly if you are sexually active.
+Yes, many people with STDs have no symptoms at all, which is why it is important to get tested regularly.

 5. How do you get tested for STDs?